stenin15/Estrategiaftxmente1/background-prompt.md

 ## 🎯 **Prompt Detalhado (Versão Premium):**
 ```
-Create a stunning cinematic background for "FTX Mente" trading platform:
+Create a stunning cinematic background for "TFX Mente" trading platform:

 - A glowing digital brain in the center with electric blue neural pathways
 - Floating energy particles and digital sparks in cyan/blue tones